-Steve Kalb, adoptee and Director of Holt’s Post Adoption Services, shares advice for any adoptees considering beginning the birth search process.
+Steve Kalb, adoptee and former Holt team member, shares advice for any adoptees considering beginning the birth search process.

 I’ve been working in post adoption services for more than 16 years.
 While unique histories and individual circumstances have brought thousands of adult adoptees to us over the years, many come asking similar questions about topics like adoption files and birth search.
 I’ll be providing insights and answers to some of those questions in this limited series I’m calling “Tips from Post Adoption Services.”